AviatrixSystems/Docs/HowTos/FAQ.rst

 **Q2: Is there 2FA support to log in to the console?**

 Yes.
-In addition to password login, DUO authentication is supported.
+In addition to password login, DUO authentication and LDAP are supported.